Fontainebleau: Tourism

 Fontainebleau is a popular tourist destination; each year, 300,000 people visit the palace and more than 13 million people visit the forest.

-Fontainebleau forest
+Forest of Fontainebleau

 The forest of Fontainebleau surrounds the town and dozens of nearby villages.
 It is protected by France's Office National des Forêts, and it is recognised as a French national park.
 It is managed in order that its wild plants and trees, such as the rare service tree of Fontainebleau, and its populations of birds, mammals, and butterflies, can be conserved.
 It is a former royal hunting park often visited by hikers and horse riders.
 The forest is also well regarded for bouldering and is particularly popular among climbers, as it is the biggest developed area of that kind in the world.

 Royal Château de Fontainebleau

 The Royal Château de Fontainebleau is a large palace where the kings of France took their ease.
 It is also the site where the French royal court, from 1528 onwards, entertained the body of new ideas that became known as the Renaissance.